yenon118/PhenoDist/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The PhenoDist pipeline is built for generating phenotype distributions using allele information and utilizing statistical methods to test for allele significance.
+The PhenoDist pipeline is built for generating phenotype distributions for alleles in variant positions and utilizing statistical methods to test for variant position significance.

 ## Requirements